thebitcave/ai-brain-extensions-for-corgi-engine/README.md

 ## 2. AI Brain Debugger (Experimental)

-The debugger tool is still experimentan and a work in progress, but will let you check some inner workings of an AI Brain.
+The debugger tool is still experimental and a work in progress, but will let you check some inner workings of an AI Brain.

 ![AI Brain Debugger](https://github.com/thebitcave/ai-brain-estensions-for-mmtools/blob/docs/doc-images/aibrain_debugger.png)